robacarp/bootstraps_bootstraps/README.md

  - Collection methods (select box, check boxes, radio buttons)
  - Check boxes in general
  - Full implementation of an optional attribute to make bootstrapped_form silence and revert to the default for a specific form field
- - .form-vertical, .form-search, and .form-inline specific html syntax
+ - `.form-vertical`, `.form-search`, and `.form-inline` specific html syntax

 ##Use

 Add this to your gemfile: `gem 'bootstraps_bootstraps', git: 'git@github.com:robacarp/bootstraps_bootstraps.git'`

-To use the bootstrap form helper in your views:
+To use the Bootstrap 2 form helper in your views:

 ```ruby
 = bootstrapped_form @user do |f|